EMI-Group/evox/docs/source/guide/basics/1-start.rst

     pipeline = pipelines.StdPipeline(
         pso,
         ackley,
-        fitness_transform=monitor.update,
+        fitness_transform=monitor.record_fit,
     )

-Then continue to run the pipeline as ususal. now at each iteration, the pipeline will call ``monitor.update`` with the fitness at that iteration.
+Then continue to run the pipeline as ususal. now at each iteration, the pipeline will call ``monitor.record_fit`` with the fitness at that iteration.

 .. code-block:: python
     # init the pipeline